-The Central Kootenay Food Policy Council was formed in December 2016 and consists of 26 individuals (read the Media Release).
-Council members endorse the purpose and vision of the Council (found in the Terms of Reference) and have skills or expertise in at least one related area.
-The Council reflects the diverse regions and population of the Central Kootenay.
-This map conveys the locations in which Council members reside or serve.
+Our Formation: The Central Kootenay Food Policy Council was formed in December 2016 and consists of up to 26 individuals (read the Media Release).
+Council members endorse the Mission and Purpose of the Council and have skills or expertise in at least one related area.
+The Council reflects the diverse regions and population of the Central Kootenay and is guided by our Policy Manual & Bylaws, which are living documents that continue to evolve with the Council.

 Each member serves as a vital conduit for information exchange between their respective sector and communities and the Food Policy Council.
 We explore issues related to hunger, food waste, land and water, distribution and production.
 With Council members that reside across the region and that are engaged in many facets of our food systems, our collective relationships, knowledge and experience will help to identify and create solutions that are not possible alone.